Close

 Mawson's Hut Foundation

-If you’d like to honour Mawson’s legacy, consider donating to the Mawson’s Huts Foundation.
+If you’d like to honour and preserve Mawson’s legacy, please consider donating to the Mawson’s Huts Foundation.
 Dedicated to conserving Australia’s Antarctic heritage and preserving Mawson’s historic huts, the foundation strives to inspire current and future generations by safeguarding the legacy of Sir Douglas Mawson’s expeditions, alongside those of other Antarctic pioneers, and preserving Australia’s Antarctic heritage.

 Be among the first to experience our newest small ship